-Steven Haulenbeek is a Michigan native and has been interested in the visual arts since a very young age.
-He attended Hope College in Holland, Michigan and received a BA in drawing and sculpture.
-Living and working in the Holland/Grand Rapids area, a hotbed of American design and furniture manufacturing (home to Herman Miller, Steelcase, Haworth etc.) became very powerful influence.
-He fell in love with the Eames’, Nelson, Saarinen, Bertoia etc. while simultaneously trying to discover his path as a sculptor.
-The large-scale steel sculpture work quickly turned into functional objects and he executed his first one-man show at the Holland Area Arts Council with 20 sculptural lighting pieces in 2002.
+Steven Haulenbeek is an American artist and designers who lives and works in Chicago, Illinois.
+He attended Hope College in Holland, Michigan and received a degree in drawing and sculpture.
+Living and working in the Holland/Grand Rapids area, a hotbed of American design and furniture manufacturing became very powerful influence.
+He fell in love with the Eames’, Nelson, Saarinen, Bertoia, etc., while simultaneously trying to discover his path as a sculptor.
+The large-scale steel sculpture work quickly transformed to functional objects and he executed his first one-man show at the Holland Area Arts Council with 20 sculptural lighting pieces in 2002.